Werner Lorant

-Werner Heinz Erich Lorant (born 21 November 1948) is a German former football player who played as a defender or as a defensive midfielder.
-He later became a manager, notably managing TSV 1860 Munich for nine years between 1992 and 2001.
+Werner Heinz Erich Lorant (21 November 1948 – 20 April 2025) was a German football player who played as a defender or as a defensive midfielder.
+He later became a manager, notably managing TSV 1860 Munich for nine years between 1992 and 2001 and taking the club from the third division to the UEFA Cup.

 Playing career

-Born in Welver, North Rhine-Westphalia, Lorant commenced his professional career 1970 in the second division with Westfalia Herne.
-In 1971 he moved to Borussia Dortmund.
+Born in Welver, North Rhine-Westphalia, Lorant commenced his professional career in 1970, in the second division with Westfalia Herne.
+In 1971, he moved to Borussia Dortmund.
 There he was part of a team that lost 11–1 against Bayern Munich and was relegated in 1972.
-He stuck with the club in its first second division season, but later joined Rot-Weiss Essen in 1973, who had just been promoted to the Bundesliga.
+He stuck with the club in its first second-division season, but later joined Rot-Weiss Essen in 1973, who had just been promoted to the Bundesliga.
 Lorant stayed with the struggling club around their star Willi Lippens and players like Manfred Burgsmüller and Horst Hrubesch until relegation in 1977.
 Then he joined 1.
 FC Saarbrücken for a season, experiencing his third relegation.

 The next four-and-a-half years he spent with Eintracht Frankfurt.
 With the club, he won the UEFA Cup 1980, prevailing in the finals against Borussia Mönchengladbach.
 In 1981, he helped win the DFB-Pokal with a 3–1 victory in the final against 1.
 FC Kaiserslautern.
 With Frankfurt, Lorant played, amongst others, alongside the World Cup winners of 1974 Jürgen Grabowski and Bernd Hölzenbein.
 Other notable players were Norbert Nachtweih, Bernd Nickel and the Austrian international Bruno Pezzey.

-Lorant left Eintracht mid-season 1982–83 for FC Schalke 04, who had just been promoted to the Bundesliga.
+Lorant left Eintracht mid-season 1982–1983 for FC Schalke 04, who had just been promoted to the Bundesliga.
 By the end of the season, he had to face the fourth relegation of his career.
-He then quickly moved on to second division team Hannover 96, where he ended his time as a professional player after one season.
+He then quickly moved on to second-division team Hannover 96, where he ended his time as a professional player after one season.